 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ê The curriculum is designed to ensure the inclusion of all students; sequential building of knowledge, understanding and skills supports children to make progess The curriculum has been designed to enable pupils to consider local, national and international issues and events of significance The PSHE curriculum enables dedicated focused time to explore identity and diversity All students, regardless of their ability, have full access to the curriculum.
-Class teachers make adaptations to the learning to ensure this is possible Assessments (including dyslexia screening tests) are used to identify pupils who need specific interventions.
-Our curriculum caters for all learning styles and we included outdoor learning as much as possible for meaningful learning in the natural Interventions are specifically targeted to meet individual needs and to enable children to fulfil their potential.
-The progress of students taking part in intervention groups is measured on a regular basis.
-The intervention packages are adapted in light of pupil progress.
-Small group interventions can include: Phonics - RWInc Reading Writing Handwriting - Speed Up!
-Maths Speech and Language Social communication Trauma Informed Schools Fine and Gross motor skills - Funfit Pupils are supported in following their interests regardless of their SEN and/or disabilities.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all students; sequential building of knowledge, understanding and skills supports children to make progress by knowing, remembering and being able to do more The curriculum has been designed to enable pupils to consider local, national and international issues and events of significance inclusive of all groups of people The PSHE and RSE curriculum enables dedicated focused time to explore identity and SEND specific assessments are used to identify pupils who need specific interventions to support with better access to the curriculum Interventions are specifically targeted to meet individual needs and to enable children to fulfil their potential.
+The progress of students taking part in intervention groups is measured on a regular basis through timely assessments.
+The intervention packages are adapted in Pupils are supported in following their interests regardless of their SEN and/or disabilities.
 For example, a pupil with a physical impairment is given the support they need to access sports clubs.
 Pupils with special needs and/or disabilities can access the curriculum with adjustments, adaptations or adult support as appropriate.
-An individualised curriculum is planned for some pupils in some areas of the curriculum based on their specific needs.
-A personalised timetable may be introduced for children who need to access learning at different times A few children with multiple and complex needs may access 1:1 support.
-If additional advice and strategies are needed to support a pupil the SENCO in agreement with parents/carers will work with outside agencies and teachers to ensure pupils' have environment to engage the children and enrich the curriculum.
-Extra-curricular activities are actively encouraged and reasonable adjustments made to allow children to attend and participate in any out of school activities Teachers and support staff work with all groups of children to ensure learning is appropriately supported, consolidated and deepened.
-Precision Teach every opportunity to fulfil their potential to achieve and be happy at school.
-Adjustments are made in order to enable children to access assessment arrangements such as SATS these may include coloured backgrounds on paper, increased font sizes, movement breaks, access to a key board or scribe, access to a reader or additional time. --- ------------------------------------- ---
+An individualised curriculum is planned for some pupils in some areas of the curriculum based on their specific needs. diversity light of pupil progress. basea on their speeme fields.

+- All students, regardless of their ability, have full access to the curriculum.
+Class teachers make adaptations to the learning to ensure this is possible - Our curriculum caters for all learning styles and we include meaningful outdoor learning to engage the children and enrich the curriculum. - Extra-curricular activities are actively encouraged and reasonable adjustments made to allow children to attend and participate in any out of school activities - Teachers and support staff work with all groups of children to ensure learning is appropriately supported, consolidated and deepened. - Teachers plans for and provide opportunities through the use of Learning Support Assistants for the pre-teaching of new knowledge. - Teachers plan to regularly revisit and retrieve new learning in order that it becomes embedded.